Microsoft Outlook: Introduction

 - Organizing contacts into categories

-- Specifying colours for different types of events
+- Specifying colors for different types of events

 - Changing the calendar layout, view and other defaults